awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ## Specifying an AMI<a name="launch-template-custom-ami"></a>

-If you have either of the following requirements, then specify an AMI ID in the `imageId` field of your launch template\.
+If you have either of the following requirements, then specify an AMI ID in the `ImageId` field of your launch template\.
 Select the requirement you have for additional information\.

 ### Provide user data to pass arguments to the `bootstrap.sh` file included with an Amazon EKS optimized Linux/Bottlerocket AMI<a name="mng-specify-eks-ami"></a>